EugeneKisel-sm/SdkTestAutomation/SdkTestAutomation.CliWrappers/SdkTestAutomation.CSharp/README.md

 # C# CLI Wrapper

-Optimized CLI wrapper for testing the C# Conductor SDK with clean separation of concerns.
+CLI wrapper for testing the C# Conductor SDK with clean separation of concerns.

 ## 📁 Architecture